 In 2006, Odile was awarded the “Chevallier des Arts et Lettres” by the French Minister of Culture, Renaud Donnedieu de Vabres, for her creations and her contribution to French Culture’s world reputation.

 In 2007, The Costume Institute of the Metropolitan Museum of Art in New York requested one of the top hats made of hair that Odile created for the Gaultier Paris Fall/Winter 2006-07 Haute Couture show for their permanent collection.

 Odile collaborated with designer Jean Paul Gaultier on the wig and headpiece design for the exhibit entitled, “The Fashion World of Jean Paul Gaultier: From Sidewalk to Catwalk” first installed in the DeYoung Fine Arts Museum in San Francisco, CA through August 2012.
-The exhibit has shown in Paris, Munich, Stockholm, London, Madrid and New York and continues to travel worldwide, making its next stop in Seoul, South Korea.
+The exhibit has shown in Paris, Munich, Stockholm, London, Madrid, New York and Seoul, South Korea.